Ideamaxwu/biggy/beta_src/biggy/src/main/java/edu/helpal/datar/biggy/examples/README.md

 ## Guide for End Users
 how to use your built BDMS?

 We provide an interactive interface for End Users to configurate, deploy, build and use your own BDMS.
 Also, command line interface is supported.
+Followings are some examples.

 ### Standalone HelloWorld